pocomane/brewed-in-the-apocalypse/bita-strong.md

 will require.

 __Traits__ A trait is one or few words that describe a quality, an ability, or a tendency of a character.
-The traits will give to the player a mechanical bonus to any roll when acting according to them.
-They should describe the character in the fiction too, but the player is free to ignore some of them when acting according to others.
+The traits will give to the protagonist a mechanical bonus to any roll when acting according to them.
+They should describe the character in the fiction too, but the protagonist is free to ignore some of them when acting according to others.

 When adding a trait: it must be conceptually linked to 2 previous ones (except